wangshan/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 helper implementation.

 The rest of the message is a sequence of ProcessShare values, the order of which matches that of the InputReportShare values in `AggregateInitReq.seq`.
+Each report that was marked as invalid is assigned the ProcessType `failed`.
+Otherwise, the ProcessShare is either marked as continued with the output `agg_msg`, or is marked as finished if the VDAF computation is finished.

 The helper's response to the leader is an HTTP 200 OK whose body is the AggregateInitResp and media type is "message/ppm-aggregate-init-resp".

-The leader handles the AggregateInitResp as follows.
-It first checks that the sequence of ProcessShare messages corresponds to the InputReportShare sequence of the AggregateInitReq.
+Upon receipt of a helper's AggregateInitResp message, the leader checks that the sequence of ProcessShare messages corresponds to the InputReportShare sequence of the AggregateInitReq.
 If any message appears out of order, is missing, has an unrecognized nonce, or if two messages have the same nonce, then the leader MUST abort with error "unrecognizedMessage".
-Finally, the leader removes from the report sequence any report for which the corresponding ProcessType is 'failed'.

 ### Aggregate Continuation {#agg-continue-flow}

-In the continuation phase, the leader drives aggregation of each share until the underlying VDAF moves into a terminal state, which happens either when aggregation completes or an error occurs.
+In the continuation phase, the leader drives aggregation of each share in the candidate report set until the underlying VDAF moves into a terminal state, which happens either when aggregation completes or an error occurs.
 The leader does this by repeating the following procedure.

-* If the helper failed, then mark the report as failed and do not process it further.
+* If the helper failed, then mark the report as failed, remove it from the candidate report set, and do not process it further.
 * If the leader continued but the helper finished, or if the leader finished but the helper continued, then mark the report as failed and do not process it further.
 * If the leader and helper finished, then continuation is complete.
 At this point the